sassbreak/sassbreak.github.io/_posts/2015-03-06-flexible-media-query-mixin.md

 ##Final Thoughts
-This mixin is terse, versatile, takes care of the `px` to `em` conversion and gives a bump to my productivity.
+This mixin is small, versatile, takes care of the `px` to `em` conversion and gives a bump to my productivity.
 You can still add predefined, named breakpoints with a variable if needed so it is still compatible with that school of thought.

 We all have our own style of code, so much of this is just preference.
 The true test is which mixin helps you be more productive.
 If you have a media query mixin that helps you please share in the comments.